root-project/root/README/ReleaseNotes/v610/index.md

   the current pad.
 - The line width and line style can be change on 2d histograms painted with option `ARR`.
+- When the angle of a TGraphPolar was not in radian, the error bars were misplaced.
+  The problem was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8476).

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.